Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 More info

-When you start learning a new language, it’s always good to know phrases that native speakers use, and so in this post, we gathered 26 funny Spanish phrases that you can start using right away.
+When you start learning a new language, it’s always good to know phrases that native speakers use.
+In this post, we’ve gathered 26 funny Spanish phrases that you can start using right away.

-Something being “funny” is a little subjective, and so some phrases we included sound odd when translated to English, while sound funny in both languages.
+Whether something is “funny” is a little subjective.
+Some of the phrases we’ve included may sound odd when translated to English, but they still sound funny in both languages!

 1. No saber ni papa de algo